armannorouzi/Predicting-prediction-model-performance/Code.md

 Due to this study being analytical, the principle of justice does not prevail.
 However, the data in the study will be treated equally.

 ### Ethical permit
-Because of this study being analytical and based on a freely reusable and public database, the need for an ethical permit was not required.
+No ethical permit was required because this study used a public database.

 # Results
 ## Original Sample description